frypatch/The-Price-of-Remembering/book/CHAPTER_04.md

 “Ah,” she said after I finished.
 “So we’re experimenting, are we?
 With borrowed alchemy at midnight?
 How convincingly not suspicious of you.”

-I smiled.
-“You’ve always been my preferred source of suspicious materials.”
+I laughed.
+“Devi, you’ve always been my preferred source of suspicious materials.”

 She considered the shelf with performative thoughtfulness for a beat, took the vial, and let it catch the light.